OISF/suricata/doc/userguide/rules/bypass-keyword.rst

 .. note::

-   ``bypass`` cannot be used in firewall mode, not even with Threat Detection rules, as this could lead to bypassing the firewall altogether.
+   In firewall mode, ``bypass`` can only be used in firewall rules.
+If a threat detection rule uses the ``bypass`` keyword and you want to run Suricata in firewall mode, the engine will error out.
+This is to prevent a threat detection rule from bypassing the firewall altogether.

 bypass
 ------